-The course aims to equip students with a breadth of skills and information enabling them to develop their careers within todays music industry.
-Provision is made for students professional work to form part of the assessment process, particularly with regard to practical components of the course.
+The course aims to equip you with a breadth of skills and information enabling you to develop your careers within today's music industry.
+Provision is made for students' professional work to form part of the assessment process, particularly with regard to practical components of the course.

 The course is structured around the needs of the professional performing musician.
 Central to this is the further development of advanced, technically assured and artistically informed performance skills.
 These are supplemented by more narrowly defined skills, which relate to and arise directly from each chosen area of specialist work.

 In addition to these core modules, students will have the opportunity to select three optional modules, ranging from practical based areas such as composition, orchestration and arranging, transcription and chamber music modules, through to theory-based modules in ensemble management: